tawnyalee/C769-ROM3/task1_ROM3.md

 Yes!
 You can use any of your work or academic projects (at WGU or elsewhere) provided no proprietary information is used without permission.
 Don't worry about self-plagiarism, as the similarity check will identify and ignore it.
 Just as in reusing work projects, expect to modify and remold past academic assignments to meet the rubric requirements.

-### Do I need an "electronic signature" as specified in the official rubric?
+### How do I add my "signature" to the forms?

-You can type in your name, use a "fancy" font, or insert an image of your signature.
+You can simply type in your name, use a "fancy" font, or insert an image of your signature.

 ### What are the common reasons for task 1 being returned?